-To find such a Lipschitz constant, we start by finding a preliminary Lipschitz estimate for $F$.
-This uses the lower bound $\kappa$ for $K$ established in Proposition \ref{Klower}.
+This lower bound for $\kappa$ allows us to find an a priori Lipschitz bound for $F$.
 While the fact that $F$ is Lipschitz follows from the fact that $F$ is $C^2$, it is not clear a priori which properties of $(M, g)$ this Lipschitz constant depends on.
-In the end, this Lipschitz constant will turn out to be close to 1 in a way that depends only on $\eps, n, \Gamma, \Lambda$ by Theorem \ref{mainthm}.
+In the end, this Lipschitz constant will turn out to be close to 1 in a way that depends only on $\eps, n, \Gamma, \Lambda, A$ by Theorem \ref{mainthm}.

 \begin{lem} Let $F$ be the BCG map.
 Then $\Vert dF_p \Vert \leq \frac{h(g)}{\kappa}$ for all $p \in \tilde M$. \end{lem}

 \begin{proof} Using (\ref{impder}), we get the following inequality by applying Cauchy--Schwarz (see \cite[(5.3)]{BCGnegcurv}) together with the fact that $\Vert dB(w) \Vert \leq \Vert w \Vert$ for any Busemann function: